noir-lang/noir/docs/docs/dev_docs/testing/cheat_codes.md

 const timestamp = await cc.eth.timestamp();
 const newTimestamp = timestamp + 100_000_000;
 await cc.aztec.warp(newTimestamp);
-// any noir contract calls that make use of current timestamp
+// any Aztec.nr contract calls that make use of current timestamp
 // and is executed in the next rollup block will now read `newTimestamp`
 ```